JerryBugar/mood-tracker/QWEN.md

 ### Views & Templates

 The application uses Blade templates with a component-based structure in `resources/views/components/`.
 The UI leverages Turbo Frames and Streams for dynamic content updates without full page refreshes.

+#### Dashboard Structure

+The main dashboard is composed of several components located in `resources/views/components/`:

+- **mood-input-container.blade.php**: Displays user greeting, avatar, and motivational quotes
+- **mood-emoticons.blade.php**: Shows a row of mood emoticons for user to select their current mood
+- **record-container.blade.php**: Displays the user's mood history records with pagination
+- **mood-modal.blade.php**: Modal that appears when a user selects a mood emoticon

+The main page layout is defined in `resources/views/home-page/index.blade.php`, which includes these components to form the complete dashboard for logged-in users.

+The dashboard also features a bottom navigation bar with links to Home, Calendar, Notifications, and Profile sections.

 ## Development Setup